-The main wine of the house is "Sangiovese Chianti-Classico Castello di Brolio", aged 18 months in Barrique is expanded.
+The main wine of the house is "Chianti-Classico Castello di Brolio" from Sangiovese, which is 18 months in Barrique is expanded.
 Other premium wines are "Chianti Classico Brolio" and "Riserva Rocca Guicciarda".
 The red wine "Casalferro" is blended from Sangiovese and Merlot.
-The white wine Torricella from Chardonnay is aged for eight months in oak barrels and the "Brolio Vinsanto" (from Malvasia del Chianti) is still pressed according to ancient tradition.
-A young Chianti called "San Ripolo" is marketed under the label "Barone Ricasoli".
-The "Castello di Cacchiano" with about 25 hectares of vineyards is owned by Giovanni Ricasoli-Firidolfi (cousin of the Brolio branch).
-The Castello has been owned by the family since 1150.
-Here is a Chianti Classico “Castello di Cacchiano” (90% Sangiovese, Canaiolo, Malvasia Nero, Colorino and Merlot) produced.
+The white wine "Torricella" from Chardonnay is aged for eight months in barriques and the "Brolio Vinsanto" (from Malvasia del Chianti) is still made according to the old tradition.
+A young Chianti named "San Ripolo" is marketed under the "Barone Ricasoli" label.
+The "Castello di Cacchiano" with around 25 hectares of vineyards belongs to Giovanni Ricasoli-Firidolfi (cousin of the Brolio branch).
+The Castello has been in the family since 1150.
+A Chianti Classico “Castello di Cacchiano” (90% Sangiovese, Canaiolo, Malvasia Nero, Colorino and Merlot) is produced here.